pShota/tgbackupassistant/README.md

 `force_send_file` will force all file to send as file without any compression.

+This config.json will map to container file /app/config/config.json

+---

-5. create container from image, here is docker-compose file
+#### 4. create container from image, here is docker-compose file

 ```
 version: "3"